kutuluk/loglevel-plugin-mock/README.md

 # loglevel-plugin-mock
-Template plugin for mocking and testing API
+Template plugin for mocking and testing